 Sally Ride was the first American woman (and the third woman overall) to go to space, aboard the Challenger space shuttle.
-Her first trip occurred when she was just 32 years old, making her the youngest person to go to space.
-Photo courtesy Wikimedia Commons.
+She made her first trip when she was just 32 years old, making her the youngest person to go to space.

 Online Editor Vanessa: “My great-great-aunt Anna Vanness Siple’s aunting skills are so legendary that she continues to inspire the women in our family to be as wise and indulgent as she was.
 My grandmother named both my mother and I after her.”

 Our Facebook friend Mary Kay Springer’s mother, Laurene Markert Springer (left), enlisted in the Nurses Corp after graduating from the Sacred Heart School of Nursing in Spokane, Wa.
 She’s shown here during basic training at Fort Lewis (Tacoma, Wa.) in 1944.